 If you have any questions or concerns you can speak to your parish priest, one of the catechists, or enquire at the parish office.

 Fill in a sign-up sheet and hand it in to the parish office, or email your details to: email@example.com

-Catholic Marriage Preparation Exeter (CMPE) provide marriage preparation courses for people from the Exeter Deanery.
-Just as the Church supports people preparing for baptism, first communion or confirmation, we also support couples preparing for marriage.
+Congratulations!
+We share in your joy!
+This is a very special time in your lives, Just as the Church supports people preparing for baptism, first communion or confirmation, we also support couples preparing for marriage.
+There is more to this than organising the ceremony and reception, Catholic Marriage Preparation Exeter (CMPE) would like to assist in the spiritual preparedness of this Sacrament.
 Fully-trained facilitators provide engaged couples with the opportunity to explore relationship skills in a confidential and non-judgemental way.
 The topics covered include communication, conflict, commitment and spirituality.

 PARISH PASTORAL COUNCIL

 Parish Pastoral Council